VALOR & DISCIPLINE

 The Line & Light Infantry Regiments of the Hundred Days

 When Napoleon escaped from Elba and returned to France, he immediately set about reconstituting the Grand Army.
 New Eagles and colors were issued to the line and light infantry regiments.
 These 1815 colors reflected the haste with which the Army was expanded, being of a much simpler design than previous patterns.
-The inscriptions were the same those of the 1812 colors, but now there was only a narrow ornamental border with no insignia or fringe.
+The inscriptions were the same as those of the 1812 colors, but now there was only a narrow ornamental border with no insignia or fringe.
 They were, however, larger than previous patterns: 120cm square.
 The basis of issue was one color per regiment, to be carried by the 1st Battalion, with fanions for the other battalions as before.
 Some regiments added ornamentation and inscriptions to their battalion fanions as shown below for the 4th Battalion of the 45th Line Infantry.
 After Waterloo, the 1815 Eagles and colors were abolished and the infantry was completely reorganized into eighty-six "Departmental Legions," each with three battalions.

 45th Line Infantry